amitjoy/osgifx/README.md

 ### User Guide

-For instructions on how to download and install latest snapshot version, please refer to the [Wiki](https://github.com/amitjoy/osgifx/wiki).
+For instructions on how to download and install latest snapshot version, please refer to the [Project Website](https://osgifx.com).